boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~
 {: #figure-7 title="First and Subsequent Slice Deployment" artwork-align="center"}

-TN slice mapping policies can be enforced by an operator (e.g., to a TN Orchestration or 5G NSO) to instruct whether existing TN slices can be reused for handling a new slice service creation request.
+TN slice mapping policies can be enforced by an operator (e.g., provided to a TN Orchestration or 5G NSO) to instruct whether existing TN slices can be reused for handling a new slice service creation request.
 Providing such a policy is meant to better automate the realization of 5G slices and minimize the realization delay that might be induced by extra cycles to seek for operator validation.

 ##  Overview of the Transport Network Realization Model {#sec-over-rea-model}